Last Updated on

 Clarity and brightness also has a lot to do with glass quality, not just size.
 Glass impurities and finishing processes can affect the clarity of your image.

 If you want a good visual experience through your scope, you’re going want to look for quality glass that has coatings to improve light transmission and prevent reflection and glare.
+Check out rifle scopes under $1000 and these high-end scopes for the best glass quality.

 As the sun goes down, your effective hunting range gets shorter and shorter with a high powered optic.
 You’ll need to bring the magnification down to get as much usable light as possible.